Klipper3d/klipper/docs/Kinematics.md

 stepper arm is more horizontal than vertical and the line of movement passes near that stepper's tower.
-Although these moves could require a stepper motor acceleration greater than the printer's maximum configured move acceleration, this would only occur when the stepper is moving a small amount of mass.
-(The stepper would essentially only be moving the mass of the tower carriage.)
-Therefore, these brief periods of high acceleration are considered harmless.
+Although these moves could require a stepper motor acceleration greater than the printer's maximum configured move acceleration, the effective mass moved by that stepper would be smaller.
+Thus the higher stepper acceleration does not result in significantly higher stepper torque and it is therefore considered harmless.

 However, to avoid extreme cases, Klipper enforces a maximum ceiling on stepper acceleration of three times the printer's configured maximum